taylorc1009/CSharp-NBM-Messaging-System/README.md

 	* Formats:
 		* Standard Email Messages - standard emails from users.
 		* Significant Incident Report - sent by branch managers (maybe implement certification to create one) reporting serious incidents.
-			* Email Subject format - “SIR dd/mm/yy” (SIR + the incident date).
+			* Email Subject format - â€œSIR dd/mm/yyâ€ (SIR + the incident date).
 			* Message Text - standard again but must, by default, consist of:
-				* Branch sort code in the format: “xx-xx-xx”.
+				* Branch sort code in the format: â€œxx-xx-xxâ€.
-				* Nature: “Nature of Incident: <incident>”.
+				* Nature: â€œNature of Incident: <incident>â€.
 Can be any of:
 				* Theft
 				* Staff Attack
 				* ATM Theft